 Julie Perkins is a Bangor alumna and is Digital Workplace Director at Lloyds Banking Group.
-She is an IT professional, experienced in change delivery. embedding transformational lan Rees is a former Principal of Coleg Menai and Senior Director with responsibility for External Affairs with Grŵp Llandrillo Menai.
-Prior to this he was Principal/Chief Executive of Coleg Meirion-Dwyfor and Head of Ysgol y Moelwyn, Blaenau Ffestiniog.
+She is an IT professional, experienced in change delivery. embedding transformational

 Julie is a member of the following committees: Finance and Strategy Committee; Nominations and Governance Committee: Remuneration Committee